 Utilities

-The competitive nature of the current electricity and gas market gives you more choices.
-How many of us continue to use Energy Australia or AGL?
+The competitive nature of the current electricity and gas market provides plenty of choices.
+How many of us continue to use the same provider and accept the price hike?
 It’s easy to feel intimidated by the number of suppliers that are now on the market.
 Will you save money?
 How do you know if changing will be beneficial for you?

-The Australian government now has a website you can use that will help you to compare prices.
-Answer some simple questions about yourself, make sure you’ve got a bill at hand so you can input accurate usage figures and see what you can save.
+The Australian government has a website you can use that will help you compare prices.
+Answer some simple questions about usage, make sure you’ve got a bill at hand so you can input accurate usage figures and see what you can save.

 Check your options here: Energy Made Easy: The Power to Compare